Create your First Production

 # Add the Frameranges

 At this stage of the production, the animatic should be done.
 This means you have the length (number of frames, frame range In, and frame range Out) for each shot.
 You can add this information to the spreadsheet.
-This way, you are sure that all the frames a calculated and none are missing or over-computed.
+This way, you are sure that all the frames are calculated and none are missing or over-computed.

 You may also be able to add a camera as an asset!

 You need to edit the shots to fill in the frame range information.
-Click on the
+Click on the edit button Edit button on the right side of the shot line.

 You can enter the shots In and Out on the new window.
 Then, save with the Confirm button.

-Now the frame range appears on the general spreadsheet of the shot page.
+Now, the frame range appears on the general spreadsheet of the shot page.

 Now that you have unlocked the Frames, In, and Out columns, you can fill them directly from the global shot page.